AlexViard/React-widget-meteo/README.md

 ## Introduction

-react-widget-meteo is a reaction project that displays the weather in real time with a small icon and degrees.
+react-widget-meteo is a React project that displays the weather in real time with a small icon and degrees.
 The API used is [openwather](https://openweathermap.org/api).

 ##  Content